How To Balance Parenting & Marriage

 Raising kids is very challenging.
 Whether you have young kids or your kids are grown, children can take a toll on intimacy in a relationship.
-After children, it’s important to try to rekindle the romance and prioritize your marriage to keep the marriage secure.
 A loving, supportive partnership will create a strong and happy family dynamic.
 First and foremost, start with yourself.
 To care for your partner, care for yourself first.
 Take some time for self-care.
 Focus on intimacy with your partner.
 This doesn’t necessarily mean having sex.
 If you are not ready, do not feel pressured.
 But showing loving, nurturing touch and affection to your partner regularly will increase intimacy and desire again.
 Make time just for your partner and have a date night so you can feel like a couple again.
 Be sensitive to each other’s needs and supportive when they need it.
 Let them know you appreciate them as a partner and a spouse.
 After children, it is normal to feel growing pains in your relationship.
 Give it time, and do not get upset if things are completely the same as before.

 Do couples fight more after a baby?

 Many couples believe their marriage is strong until a new baby comes along.
 A new baby can cause a lot of new challenges in an otherwise stable marriage.
 When a new baby arrives, your life will change drastically, and there are many more things to fight about now.
 A lack of sleep and an excess in household duties will definitely contribute to more arguments.
 A difference in parenting styles, expenses, a lack of intimacy, and a lack of alone time can all be new reasons to fight.
 As a couple, it’s important to be a team, listen to each other, and communicate your needs regularly.
 Communication and awareness are key.
 If parenthood has made you and your partner fight more, there are ways to get you on a better path to a great marriage.
 Talk to a relationship therapist for support.